ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    Mediators and other third parties should refer to the DMARC reporting documents for the full details of this mechanism.

 B.2.4.
-Subdomain and Multiple Aggregate Report URIs
+Subdomain, Sampling, and Multiple Aggregate Report URIs

    The Domain Owner has implemented SPF and DKIM in a subdomain used for pre-production testing of messaging services.
 It now wishes to express a severity of concern for messages from this subdomain that fail to authenticate to indicate to participating receivers that use of this domain is not valid.

-Herr (ed) & Levine (ed) Expires 13 December 2021               [Page 57]

-Internet-Draft                  DMARCbis                       June 2021

    As a first step, it will express that it considers to be suspicious messages using this subdomain that fail authentication.
 The goal